Philips circle pattern: 4:3 (original)

 While the basic specifications of the pattern normally remain consistent, there are often small variations depending on the brand and type of generator used to produce it, as well as how the broadcaster has chosen to configure it.
-Some television stations have included a digital clock and/or date, as well as the station logo or ID, inside the "circle.
+Some television stations have included a digital clock and/or date, as well as the station logo or ID, inside the circle.
 This practice was common in Asia and some parts of Europe, as well as in South Africa.

 SECAM

-The Philips circle pattern is geared towards the PAL colour-coding system, but SECAM versions do exist (for example, it was used by TVP in Poland and TDF in France, without side bars, as well as ERT in Greece and VTV in Vietnam, with side bars).
+The Philips circle pattern is geared towards the PAL colour-coding system, but SECAM versions do exist (for example, it was used by TVP in Poland, MTV in Hungary and TDF in France, without side bars, as well as ERT in Greece, VTV in Vietnam and Télé Sahel in Niger, with side bars).
 The most obvious difference is the absence of PAL specific test features (to two normally invisible outmost vertical bars).
-Less noticeable is the change to the multiburst gratings, due to the differing TV system.
+Less noticeable is the change to the multiburst gratings, instead at 0.8, 1.8, 2.8, 1.8 and 0.8 MHz due to the lower luminance bandwidth in the SECAM system.